Bahamut: Yakut group

 Ibn al-Wardi (d.
 1457) (Kharīdat al-ʿAjā'ib, "The Pearl of Wonders") is another source used by Lane, to give variant readings.
 Its chapter that includes the cosmography has been deemed a copy of Yaqut al-Hamawi (d.
 1229)'s Mu'jam al-Buldan, with similar wording, with some rearrangements, and very slight amounts of discrepant information.

 "Balhūt" is the name of the great fish given in both Ibn al-Wardi and Yaqut.
 (Note: Although in some printed editions of Ibn al-Wardi, it occurs as "bahmūt" (equivalent to "Bahamūt").)
 (Note: (Jwaideh 1987), p.
 34, note 4, where it states that in Ibn al-Wardi, Kharīdat, p.
 14 the spelling is given as "bahmūt".
 The Kharīdat here is that of the Cairo edition of AH1324/AD1906.)

 Yakut and al-Wardi both say there is a layer of sandhill between the bull and the fish.
 They also describe what lies under the fish somewhat differently.

 These texts connect the cosmic fish and bull with phenomena of nature, namely the waxing and ebbing of tides, maintenance of the sea-level, and earthquakes.
 The account which only connects concerns the bull states that its breathing causes the waxing and ebbing of the tides.
 (Note: Yaqut, ibn-Wardi, and al-Tha'labi.)
 And since the fish and the bull drink the water running off the earth into the sea, they counteract the tap-off causing sea-level to rise.
 But the beasts will eventually become engorged, when they will become agitated, or, it marks the advent of Judgment Day (Ibn al-Wardi, Yaqut).

 Lives of prophets

 There are two Qiṣaṣ al-anbīyāʾ ("Lives of the Prophets"), one by al-Tha'labi, known otherwise for his Tafsir al-Thalabi, the other by Muḥammad al-Kisāʾī which are considered the oldest authorities containing similar cosmographical descriptions concerning the big fish and bull.
 In al-Tha'labi's text is an elucidation on the whale having several names, as follows: "God created a large fish (nūn) which is a huge whale whose name (ism) is Lutīyā, by-name (kunyah) Balhūt, and nickname (laqab) Bahamūt".

+Tafsir

+There are also commentaries on the cosmic beasts in the body of literature called the Tafsir, or "Exegesis of the Quran".

+In its tafsir, Ibn Abbas (d.
+687) explains the presence of the mysterious letter (Muqattaʿat) nun (نٓ) at the beginning of sūrah 68 "Al-Qalam", with the following: